Denner25/se_project_aroundtheus/README.md

 # Around The U.S

-This is the eighth project of the Software Engineering program at TripleTen.
-It was created using HTML, CSS, and JavaScript based on the Figma design.
-It's a responsive interface that adapts to 3 different screen sizes and allows users to add more text and upload more pictures to their gallery.
-Section, Modal, ModalWithForm, ModalWithImage and UserInfo classes were implemented using advanced object-oriented programming concepts learned in this sprint.
+This is the ninth project of the Software Engineering program at TripleTen.
+It was created using JavaScript, HTML and CSS based on the Figma design.
+It's a responsive interface that adapts to 3 different screen sizes and allows users to add a profile title, description, upload pictures to their gallery as well as like and describe them.
+The API class was added lastly, using asynchronous Javascript and API concepts learned in this sprint.

 ## Project features

+- JavaScript
+- Object Oriented Programming
 - Responsive Design
 - Grid Layout
 - Media Queries
 - Semantic HTML5
 - Flexbox
 - Flat BEM file structure
-- JavaScript
-- Object Oriented Programming

 ## Plan on improving the project

+- To add likes counter.
 - To add smooth transitions to the add button's border size at the different breakpoints using the transform scale property.
-- To add more interactivity and expand user features upon acquiring the new JavaScript skills from the next sprint.

 ## GitHub Pages